mondoohq/packer-plugin-cnspec/README.md

   fix a bug, please do so by opening a Pull Request in this GitHub repository.
   In case of feature contribution, we kindly ask you to open an issue to discuss it beforehand.

+### Join the community!

+Join the [Mondoo Community GitHub Discussions](https://github.com/orgs/mondoohq/discussions) to collaborate on policy as code and security automation.